Judith Grimes: Season 9

 Eighteen months after the fall of Negan, Judith lives happily with Rick and Michonne.
-When the problems began within the communities, Rick was forced to deal with a herd of walkers by destroying a bridge in order to save the communities which apparently the group believes that Rick died.
-Six years later, a group of survivors led by a woman named Magna are overwhelmed by a herd of walkers and a little girl with a sheriff's hat appears and saves them from the herd and introduces herself as Judith Grimes.
-It is later revealed that Judith has a very complicated relationship with her adoptive mother Michonne since they have a big disagreement involving about her friendly relationship with Negan, who has a great respect towards her.
-Judith also has an adoptive brother named Rick Grimes Jr., better known as "R.J.", who is the son of Rick and Michonne conceived before his presumed death.
+When problems begin within the communities, Rick is forced to deal with a herd of walkers by destroying a bridge in order to save the communities.
+The group believes that Rick died.
+Six years later, a group of survivors led by a woman named Magna are overwhelmed by a herd of walkers.
+A little girl with a sheriff's hat appears and saves them from the herd.
+She introduces herself as Judith Grimes.
+It is later revealed that Judith disagrees with her adoptive mother Michonne about Judith's friendly relationship with Negan.
+Judith also has a half-brother named Rick Grimes Jr., the son of Rick and Michonne conceived before Rick's presumed death.
 Several months after the massacre during the community's fair done by Alpha, she was saved by Negan when she attempted to save Daryl's dog in the large blizzard during the winter.